OpenFaaS YAML file reference¶

 Constraints are passed directly to the underlying container orchestrator.
 They allow you to pin a function to certain host or type of host.

-Here is an example of picking only hosts with a Linux OS in Docker Swarm:
+Here is an example of picking only hosts with an example constraint for FIPS compliance:

 constraints: